Interpretable Deep Learning Methods for Multiview Learning: Discussion

 We have presented iDeepViewLearn, short for Interpretable Deep Learning Method for Multiview Learning, to learn nonlinear relationships in data from multiple sources. iDeepViewLearn combines the flexibility of deep learning with the statistical advantages of data- and knowledge-driven feature selection to yield interpretable results.
 In particular, iDeepViewLearn learns low-dimensional representations of the views that are common to all the views and assumes that each view can be approximated by a nonlinear function of the shared representations.
 Deep neural networks are used to model the nonlinear function and an optimization problem that minimizes the difference between the observed data and the nonlinearly transformed data are used to reconstruct the original data.
 A regularization penalty is imposed on the reconstructed data in the optimization problem, permitting us to reconstruct each view only with relevant variables.
 Beyond the data-driven approach for feature selection, we also consider a knowledge-based approach to identify relevant features.
 We use the normalized Laplacian of a graph to model bilateral relationships between variables in each view and to encourage the selection of connected variables.

-We have developed a user-friendly algorithm in Python 3, specifically Pytorch, and interfaced it with R to increase the reach of our method.
+We have developed a user-friendly algorithm in Python 3, specifically PyTorch, and interfaced it with R to increase the reach of our method.
 Extensive simulations with varying data dimensions and complexity revealed that iDeepViewLearn outperforms several other linear and nonlinear methods for integrating data from multiple views, even in high-dimensional scenarios where the sample size is typically smaller than the number of variables.

-When iDeepViewLearn was applied to handwritten image data, we were able to reconstruct the digits with about $30\%$ pixels while also achieving competitive classification accuracy.
-Further applications of iDeepViewLearn in the data of methylation and gene expression related to breast cancer demonstrated that iDeepViewLearn is capable of achieving meaningful biological insights.
+When iDeepViewLearn was applied to methylation and gene expression data related to breast cancer, we observed that iDeepViewLearn is capable of achieving meaningful biological insights.
 We identified several CpG sites and genes that better discriminated people who died from breast cancer and those who did not.
 The biological processes of the gene ontology enriched in the top-ranked genes and methylated CpG sites included processes essential to cell proliferation and death.
 The enriched pathways included cancer and others that have been implicated in tumor progression and response to therapy.
-Using shared low-dimensional representations of gene expression and methylation data, we detected four molecular clusters that differed in their 10-year survival rates.
+Using the shared low-dimensional representations of gene expression and methylation data from our method, we detected four molecular clusters that differed in their 10-year survival rates.
 The enrichment analysis of highly ranked genes and genes corresponding to the CpG sites selected by our method showed a strong enrichment of pathways and biological processes, some related to breast cancer and others that could be further explored for their potential role in breast cancer.
+We also applied iDeepViewLearn to DNA methylation, miRNA, and mRNASeq data pertaining to Brain Lower Grade Glioma (LGG) and found our method to be competitive in discriminating between LGG categories, demonstrating the ability of our methods to be used for more than two views.
+We further applied iDeepViewLearn to handwritten image data and we were able to reconstruct the digits with about $30\%$ pixels while also achieving competitive classification accuracy.
 A limitation of our work is that the number (or proportion) of top-ranked features needs to be specified in advance.